FEUP-ESOF-2020-21/open-cx-t4g4-esofantasticos/README.md

 ### Logical architecture
 <img src="images/logic_architecture.JPG" width="500"/>

+Our logical architecture is based on MVC(Model View Controller), as we think it's the most appropried structure to our project.

+The Model contains the information about each domain, such as account information or lectures.
+Every update is done by Controller (changing password in my account, changing lectures description, etc), and then the View is in charge of displaying that information.

 ### Physical architecture
 <img src="images/physical_architecture.JPG" width="500"/>

+Our physical architecture is simple, as the user installs the app on their phone, and when there´s a nedd to connect with our database (login, register, etc) it communicates with it via HTTPS requests, where it will store and retrieve all the information needed.

+Our database server consists in Firebase.

 ### Prototype
 To help on validating all the architectural, design and technological decisions made, we usually implement a vertical prototype, a thin vertical slice of the system.